F1F88/sm-ext-log4sp/readme.md

 ### Error Handler

-Normally, Log4sp Natives will only throw errors and interrupt code execution when the parameters are incorrect; errors within the extension (logging, file flushing, etc.) are handled by the Error Handler and will not interrupt code execution.
+Normally, Log4sp Natives will only throw errors and interrupt code execution when the parameters are invalid; errors within the extension (logging, flushing, etc.) are handled by the Error Handler and will not interrupt code execution.

-By default, the error handler only logs error information to the errors_date.log file of SourceMod.
+By default, the Error Handler only logs error information to the errors_date.log file of SourceMod.

 ```sourcepawn
 void SetMyErrorHandler(Logger logger)